-No Authentication: Users are required to finish only two steps: agree with the user protocol and click the Login button.
+1. No Authentication: Users are required to finish only two steps: agree with the user protocol and click the Login button.

-Local Password: Users are required to enter the preset password, which are saved in the EAP.
+- 2. Local Password: Users are required to enter the preset user name and password, which are saved in the EAP. - 3.
 External RADIUS Server: Users are required to enter the preset user name and password, which are saved in the database of the RADIUS server.
-The RADIUS server acts as the authentication server, which allows you to set different usernames and passwords for different users.
+The RADIUS server acts as the authentication server, which allows you to set different user name and password for different users.